Accommodations for qualified students

 Residence hall rooms with varying degrees of accessibility are available.
 Reasonable efforts are made to accommodate students with disabilities who wish to live on campus.
 Students with disabilities must follow the sign-up procedures established by the Housing Office.

 Students must provide documentation from an appropriate professional indicating diagnosis and the need for housing accommodations.
-For further information, contact the following:
+Contact the offices below for further information.

-If accommodations are necessary (e.g., adaptive software in specific locations), students should submit their requests to the Assistant Director of Counseling and Testing Kayla Duncan at 843-661-1842.
+If technological accommodations are necessary (e.g., adaptive software in specific locations), students should submit their requests to the Director or Assistant Director of Counseling and Testing.

-- In order to receive a copy of a classmate’s notes, students must maintain reliable attendance.
+In order to receive a copy of a classmate’s notes, students must maintain reliable attendance.
 The notes are not a replacement for missing class.
-After the first week or two, students may want to approach the professor to see if the notes are adequate for the class.
+After a couple of weeks, students may want to talk with their professor to see if the notes are adequate.

 Personal care attendants assist individuals in completing daily living skills such as grooming, personal hygiene, meal preparation, medication monitoring, maintenance of personal living environment, lifting or turning pages, and transporting/escorting.